 total androgen blockade (TOH-tul AN-droh-jen blah-KAYD)

 Treatment used to block androgen (male hormone) activity in the body.
-This may be done by removing the testicles (orchiectomy) or giving a gonadotropin-releasing hormone (GnRH) agonist and an antiandrogen drug.
+This may be done by giving an antiandrogen drug and removing the testicles (orchiectomy) or by giving an antiandrogen drug with a gonadotropin-releasing hormone (GnRH) agonist.
 Total androgen blockade may stop the growth of cancer cells that need androgens to grow, and is used in the treatment of prostate cancer.
-Also called combined androgen blockade.
+Also called combined androgen blockade and complete androgen blockade.